Akuli/python-tutorial/basics/variables.md

 >>>
 ```

-Python also has some words that cannot be used as variable names
+There are also words that cannot be used as variable names
 because they have a special meaning.
 They are called **keywords**, and
 we can run `help('keywords')` to see the full list if we want to.
 We'll learn to use most of them later in this tutorial.
 Trying to use a